-The City's 2019 revenue performed above expectations, with a 2.7% increase over budget as a final result.
-Excluding grants and MSD project contributions, performance was 2.9% over budget.
-The City's sales tax revenue for all funds combined outperformed the budget by 8.4%.
-The new revenue budget for 2020 has a positive 1.8% growth rate for total revenues, which is slightly below the regional economy growth for the St. Louis area CPI of 1.9% for the prior 2019 year.
-Sales tax is projected to increase by 8.3% compared to the 2018-2019 budget.
-An ongoing partnership with MSD produces \$214,000 in revenue available for stormwater projects scheduled on Steeplechase Lane.
-Real estate tax growth is expected to yield a 3.1% increase due to new developments in the City.
+The City's 2020 revenue performed below expectations, with a 11.7% decrease from budget as a final result.
+Excluding grants and MSD project contributions, performance was 8.7% under budget.
+The City's sales tax revenue for all funds combined fell short of the budget by 16.0%.
+The new revenue budget for 2021 projects an 11.4% decline for total revenues.
+Sales tax is projected to decrease by 25.0% compared to the 2019 - 2020 budget.
+An ongoing partnership with MSD produces \$152,000 in revenue available for storm water projects scheduled on Timber Trail.
+Real estate tax growth is expected to yield a 3.3% increase due to new developments in the City.